1994 Karamay fire

 The Karamay fire (克拉玛依大火) of 8 December 1994 at the Friendship Theatre in Karamay, Xinjiang, China, was among the most notorious fires in China.
-Its notoriety derives partly from the allegation that the schoolchildren, who were entertaining visiting officials, were ordered to remain seated when the fire started to allow the visiting officials to walk out first.
+Its notoriety derives partly from the disputed allegation that the schoolchildren, who were entertaining visiting officials, were ordered to remain seated when the fire started to allow the visiting officials to walk out first.
 The fire killed 325, including 288 schoolchildren.

 Building design

 The Friendship Theatre was built in 1958 following Soviet architecture, renovated starting in 1989 and reentered operation in December 1991.
 The building had three floors and was originally designed with a capacity of 796 people.
 The renovation increased it to 810.
 The soundproofing material was made of asbestos and polyurethane; the curtains were made of cotton.
 In certain positions, the spotlight was only at a distance of 20 cm from the stage curtains.
 Due to a lack of awareness on fire safety, the refurbishments of the theatre introduced many flammable objects, such as the seats, which due to being made from artificial fibres, burned well, spread out toxic gasses and proved fatal in the fire to many people.

 A prior fire had occurred in the building, also as a result of burning a stage curtain with the spotlights; the curtain was electronically lowered, and the fire was able to be put out.